Immigration Options for Undocumented Children and Families

 • Sex trafficking in which a commercial sex act is inducted by force, fraud, or coercion, or in which the person induced to perform the act is under 18 years of age, or

-• The recruitment, harboring, transportation, provision, or obtaining of a person for labor or services, through the use of force, fraud, or coercion for the purpose of subjection to involuntary servitude, peonage, debt bondage, or slavery.
+• The recruitment, harboring, transportation, provision, or obtaining of a person for labor or services, using force, fraud, or coercion for the purpose of subjection to involuntary servitude, peonage, debt bondage, or slavery.

 • Has complied with any reasonable request for assistance in the investigation or prosecution of acts of trafficking, unless he or she is under 18 years of age, in which case compliance is not a requirement.